martroben/google_data_analytics_course/devlog.md

 # 2023-11-05
+To publish, click share and make publicly available - will be available after notebook has run.
+Takes time.
+Kaggle doesn't like @ characters in pandas .query.
+Replacing with f-string.

+Kaggle account needs to be phone verified to get the "internet on" option under Notebook options.

 Could also calculate the effect size for casual -> member conversion.
 E.g. run simulations by month and normalize by monthly standard deviation.
 #idea